 On the outskirts of Évora, in the heart of the Alentejo region of Portugal, is a tiny village called Arraiolos.
-This village, famous for its gastronomy and handmade carpets, also presents us with an unusual monument.
+This village is famous for its gastronomy and handmade carpets, but also presents visitors with an unusual monument, a castle.

 The Castle of Arraiolos is one of the few circular castles in the world.
 It is located at the top of the São Pedro hill and at 410 metres high, it has a 360-degree view of the Alentejo horizon.
-Inside the castle is the Igreja Matriz do Salvador church, which has an interior decoration consisting mainly of frescoes.
+Inside the castle is the Igreja Matriz do Salvador church, which has decoration consisting mainly of frescoes.

-Also, in the region is the Évora Monte castle, the Viana do Alentejo castle and the Monsaraz castle.
-If you're planning to visit the best Portuguese castles, these three are can't be missed.
+In the same region you can also visit the castles of Évora Monte, Viana do Alentejo and Monsaraz.
+If you're planning to visit the best Portuguese castles, then these three aren't to be missed.

-When it comes to history, Leiria has it all.
+When it comes to history, Leiria is full of surprises.
 Not only because of the hydrographical basin of the Lis River, which is one of the areas with the highest density of archaeological finds in the country, but also because of its medieval history.

-Elsewhere in the district of Leiria, Óbidos deserves a special mention and is fully open for visits.
+Elsewhere in the district of Leiria, Óbidos also deserves a special mention and is fully open for visits.
 Protected by the ancestral walls of the local castle, this picturesque town is well worth a visit to discover its amazing history, and you can stop for a delicious glass of ginjinha liqueur while you’re there, or head to its famous chocolate festival.

-The historical importance of the village of Marvão is mostly due to its rocks, and since the Roman era it has been considered an essential strategic point.
-The Serra de São Mamede Natural Park is in this region and on the northern slope of the mountain is the Marvão castle.
+The historical importance of the village of Marvão is mostly due to its impressive rocks, and since the Roman era it has been considered an essential strategic point.

-This castle is just one of the many built on the Tagus Line during the Reconquista period.
-Of the remaining castles that still stand today, the Almourol castle stands out.
-It was built on an island in the Tagus River, creating an epic image that you can’t afford to miss.
+This castle is just one of the many that were built on the Tagus Line during the period of the Reconquista.
+Of the remaining castles that are still standing today, Almourol castle stands out.
+It was built on an island in the Tagus River, creating a breathtaking image that you can’t afford to miss.

 São Jorge Castle

-While it is a cosmopolitan city, Lisbon also has a lot of history and the Castelo de São Jorge, or Saint George’s Castle, represents the medieval history of the capital.
-This castle, named in honour of the patron saint of knights and crusaders, who is also the patron saint of England, stands at the top of the city's hills and rewards its visitors with the best views of the city.
+While it is a cosmopolitan city, Lisbon has lot of history to tell and the Castelo de São Jorge, or Saint George’s Castle, represents the medieval past of the capital.
+This castle, named in honour of the patron saint of knights and crusaders, Saint George (also the patron saint of England), stands at the top of the city's hills and delights its visitors with the best views of the city.

-Conquered by Don Afonso Henriques in the 12th century, it would become the royal residence a century later, thus becoming one of the most important monuments in Lisbon.
-When you plan your visit to the Portuguese capital, don't miss out on what is possibly the most famous castle in Portugal.
+Conquered by Don Afonso Henriques in the 12th century, it become the royal residence a century later, in turn becoming one of the most important monuments in Lisbon.
+When planning your visit to the Portuguese capital, don't miss out on what is possibly the most famous and historically important castle in Portugal.